fictiveworks/calyx-docs/projects/calyx/guides/agreement.md

 - When you have a small and well-defined set of nouns to draw from
 - When you have a small set of crafted sentence variations
 - When flexibility or adaptability isn’t important
-- When you want your generator to be directly transferable to other tools and languages (eg: Tracery)
+- When you want your generator to be easier to port to alternative tools and languages (eg: Tracery)

 ## Mappings and Memos